User interfaces

 Animations

-A repeating pattern featuring purple-tinted bottles on an orange background, with a white circle in the center containing a purple play button.
+A repeating pattern of purple-toned bottles on an orange background, with a white circle in the middle featuring a purple play button.